|Position Category:||Office Support and Technical|

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential tasks.

-Graduation from an accredited college or university with an associate degree and four (4) years of experience in public administration, code enforcement, property development, claims adjusting, or a legal related profession (experience must include two (2) years of zoning/nuisance enforcement); or an equivalent combination of training and experience per Personnel Policies and Procedures, Section 128.
+Graduation from a high school or possession of a General Educational Development certificate (GED) and fifteen (15) hours of college coursework from an accredited college or university with an emphasis in public administration, legal studies, or a closely related field; and at least three (3) years of skilled experience in code enforcement, property development, claims adjusting, or legal related profession, including one (1) year as a Neighborhood Inspector I with the City; or an equivalent combination of training and experience per Personnel Policies and Procedures, Section 128.

-Physical requirements include arm and hand steadiness and finger dexterity enough to use a keyboard; occasional lifting up to 50 pounds; occasional carrying up to 20 pounds; occasional pulling up to 10 pounds; may be subject to walking, standing, sitting, reaching, balancing, bending, kneeling, handling, feeling, climbing and twisting; and vision, speech and hearing sufficient to perform the essential tasks.
+Physical requirements include arm and hand steadiness and finger dexterity enough to use a keyboard and telephone; occasional lifting, carrying, pushing, and pulling up to 50 pounds; may be subject to extended periods of walking; standing, sitting, reaching, balancing, bending, kneeling, crawling, handling, feeling, climbing, smelling, and twisting; and vision, speech, and hearing sufficient to perform the essential tasks.

 Licenses and Certificates:

-Possession of a valid Oklahoma Class "D" Operator's License; and obtain Oklahoma Code Enforcement Association (OCEA) certification and ICC certification required as an unlimited building inspector or property maintenance training within one (1) year of hire date.
+Possession of a valid Oklahoma Class "D" Operator's License; obtain Oklahoma Code Enforcement Association (OCEA) certification within one (1) year of hire date; obtain lead-based paint risk assessor certification in certain positions within one year of hire date.